-The idea of using KPIs as a valuable vehicle to map industrial problems onto modelling and simulation workflows is still under debate.
-The general impression is that there is some confusion concerning what a KPI actually means in a particular context.
+Key performance indicators (KPIs) can be used as a vehicle to map industrial problems onto modelling and simulation workflows.
 In business administration and management, a KPI is understood to be a natural-language description of something which is a selling argument.
 This reflects the point of view corresponding to organizational roles that are comparably distant from research and development, e.g., in sales or high-level management.
-In scenarios that arise in the context of such organizational roles, it necessarily appears to be most crucial to address concerns that are immediately relevant to business-to-administration (B2A), business-to-business (B2B), and business-to-customer (B2C) relations [4].
+In scenarios that arise in the context of such organizational roles, it necessarily appears to be most crucial to address concerns that are immediately relevant to business-to-administration, business-to-business, and business-to-customer relations [4].